Gergling/mean-project-seed/README.md

 Run cmd.bat

-This will open two CLIs, one of which is already running mongo, the other ready to start node server.js.
+This will open two CLIs, already running mongo and node server.js.